The IRS only audited 0.6% of individual tax returns from the 2016 tax year. That means that for 2016, your chance of being audited was 1 in 160.

 Think of it as the credit scoring system, which provides a numerical score indicating an individual’s credit value or worthiness.
 The DIF system does essentially the same thing; only that score indicates the probability of error for every return it scans.

-How Should You Respond to a Correspondence Letter?
+How To Respond to an IRS Correspondence Letter?

 An essential thing you can do is never to ignore any correspondence letters sent by the IRS.